“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-This 30-hour professional development course is a great starting point if you want to become an educator.
-Covering the fundamental elements involved in planning, preparing and implementing learning in your subject area, our Level 4 course is designed to introduce you to the core ideas and knowledge underpinning a career in the teaching profession.
+This 30-hour professional development course taught by The Growth Company in Manchester is a great starting point if you want to become an educator.
+Covering the fundamental elements involved in planning, preparing and implementing learning in your subject area, our Level 4 course introduces you to the core ideas and knowledge underpinning a career in the teaching profession.

 Mode of Study: